 "Most Of All," which doesn't seem to have been reviewed, was a Tip in New York on April 2, on it's way toward being a big hit for the Moonglows: it would peak at #5 on the R&B charts in its 11-week run.

 Around March, the Moonglows were back in the studio laying down "Starlite" (Bobby), "Foolish Me" (Bobby), "No One" (Bobby), "Doubtful" (Bobby; the second version), "Slow Down" (Harvey), and "In Love" (a Harvey and Bobby duet).
+Probably at the same session, they backed up Bo Diddley on "Diddley Daddy" (released in May 1955).

 "Foolish Me" and "Slow Down" became the Moonglows' April 1955 release.
 It coincided with the Moonglows' appearance in Alan Freed's "Easter Jubilee" at the Brooklyn Paramount.
 Running for a week, starting April 12, that show also featured the Clovers, B.B.
 King, Lavern Baker, Danny Overbea, the 3 Chuckles, the Penguins, Red Prysock, and Eddie Fontaine.
 Once again, Harvey and Bobby appeared as the Moonlighters.